darasus/ai-blog/content/the-top-10-best-cat-breeds-in-the-world.md

   Egyptian Mau is a very independent breed that does not like to be cuddled or handled very often.
 The British Shorthair is a medium-sized shorthaired breed that is very sociable and easy to train.
+intro: >-
+  Cats are mysterious creatures, it’s almost impossible to know what they’re thinking.
+But that hasn’t stopped cat lovers from all over the world falling head over heels in love with these cuddly felines.
+Whether you like them for their beauty, intelligence or simply for their cuteness, there is no denying that cats make wonderful pets.

+  There are a wide range of different breeds of cat but generally speaking there are two main categories; longhaired and shorthaired cats.
+Within these two groups there are numerous sub-groups and hybrids with specific traits from different types of cat – check out this article to learn more about the basic types of cat!
 ---

 ## The adorably cute Persian